Make sure you have an exit strategy for getting your family to safety in the event of a deadly house fire.

 The risk of catastrophic fire damage goes down incrementally every year based upon better technology and public awareness of fire dangers, but there is still little that is more destructive.

-Fire Extinguishers: These are cheap and available most everywhere.
-A handy $20 fire extinguisheis the only reason my workshop is not a scorched slab today after an unfortunate accident with a propane torch years ago.
+These are cheap and available most everywhere.
+A handy $20 fire extinguisher the only reason my workshop is not a scorched slab today after an unfortunate accident with a propane torch years ago.
 Keep one in the kitchen, the car and near the fireplace.
 Make sure everybody knows where they are and how they work.

-Fight The Darkness: Chances are that if you are crawling around on the floor trying to escape a house fire, it will be dark and disorienting.
-Keep a good-quality flashlight next to each bed, and change out the batteries every year
+Chances are that if you are crawling around on the floor trying to escape a house fire, it will be dark and disorienting.
+Keep a good-quality flashlight next to each bed, and change out the batteries every year on your birthday.

-Emergency Services: Get on a first-name basis with the cops in your community and introduce them to your family.
+Emergency Services: Get on a first-name basis with the cops and firemen in your community.
+Introduce them to your family.
 If children get to know what firefighters look like suited up, hopefully they won’t be afraid to go with them if they ever need to be rescued from a fire.
 Posting the non-emergency numbers for fire and police services in a handy spot can help answer questions.
 Know the addresses of the closest stations and how to get there both on foot and in vehicles.